1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Many people I know love what they do for a living and they are really good at it.
 Others are burning their candle at both ends trying to hit that next sales goal or fast track that next promotion.
 This may surprise you coming from a wealth adviser, but I can attest that money isn’t everything.

-As the famous saying goes, “Nobody on their deathbed has ever said they wish they had spent more time in the office.”
+If the coronavirus has taught us anything during this prolonged period of staying at home and sheltering in place, perhaps it is to be careful not to lose focus on what matters most.
 It is noble to work hard and have a fulfilling and successful career, but make sure you aren’t always putting your job ahead of your life, your health, your family and your friends.
 If you do, you may end up having a lot of money and being near the top of the org chart, but yet still very poor at the same time.